RakhithJK/wazuh-wazuh-qa-wiki/QACTL-tool-use-guide.md

 A mode in which we will specify the execution flow of `qa-ctl` according to a custom configuration file.

-In this configuration file we can specify information about deployment, provisioning and test executions.
+In this configuration file, we can specify information about deployment, provisioning and test executions.

 Also, it can be used to launch independent modules without making use of the complete flow, for example, if we already have a previously deployed and provisioned environment, we can choose only to launch the tests, or choose